dotnet/dotnet-docker/samples/aspnetapp/aspnet-docker-dev-in-container.md

 **Windows** using **Windows containers**

-`dotnet watch run` is not working correctly in containers at this time.
-The instructions are still documented while we work on enabling this scenario.

 ```console
 docker run --rm -it -p 8000:80 -v c:\git\dotnet-docker\samples\aspnetapp:c:\app\ -w \app\aspnetapp --name aspnetappsample microsoft/dotnet:2.1-sdk dotnet watch run
 ```